muhyun/-SelfDrivingCar-Term1-P3-BehavioralCloning/README.md

 #### 2. Final Model Architecture

 The final model architecture consisted of a convolution neural network with 5 convolutional layers and 3 fully connected layers.
 The first 2 layers are to normalize inputs and to drop input images.
+First 3 convolutional layers uses (5,5) kernel with (2,2) subsamples or strides.
+The following 2 convonlutional layers uses (3,3) kernels with the default subsamples (1,1).

 Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

 ![alt text][image1]

 Also, check out the below model summary.
-Keras provide summary() function to desctibe the model with number of parameters for each layers,  output share, and the total number of parameters of the model.
-As seen below, the number of parameters of convolutional layers are smaller than one of fully connected layers.
+Keras provide summary() function to desctibe the model with number of parameters for each layers, output shape, and the total number of parameters of the model.
+As seen below, the number of parameters of convolutional layers are smaller than one of fully connected layers, which is one of characteristic of ConvNet.

 ```
 _________________________________________________________________